About Harvest TESOL

 Where can you work?

 Where can I work?
 Anywhere.
 Can I teach in the US if I don’t want to go abroad?
 Yes, you can with exception of public schools which use a different licensing process.
 You can teach at any Accredited and non-accredited ESL school, online, or for companies such as VIP Kid that employs over 60,000 English teachers.

 Pay and benefits very greatly from country to country.

-The interesting fact here is that no matter where you go to work you will be paid above the general population and can live a very good life, save money, travels on holidays, many schools will offer an airfare reimbursement upon your arrival, medical insurance, and other benefits.
+The interesting fact is that, no matter where you choose to work, you will be paid above the general population and can live a very good life, save money, and travel on holidays.
+Many schools will offer an airfare reimbursement upon your arrival, medical insurance, and other benefits.

 What are the countries with the highest demand?